 What is an offset mortgage?

-An offset mortgage uses the money in your bank accounts to bring down the interest payments on your mortgage.
-With an offset mortgage, you are not charged interest on the full amount of your mortgage.
-Rather, on your mortgage, minus any money in your designated offset accounts.
+An offset mortgage uses the money in your bank accounts to reduce the interest payments on your mortgage.
+If you have an offset mortgage, you’re not charged interest on the full amount of your mortgage.
+Instead, you’re charged interest on the sum of your mortgage, minus the total of any money you have in your designated offset accounts.

-For example, if you have a mortgage of $550,000 you would normally be charged interest on this full amount.
-However, with an offset mortgage, if you have $30,000 in one account and $5000 in another, these would be subtracted from your mortgage before interest is charged.
-In this example, you would only be charged interest on $515,000.
+For example, if your mortgage balance is currently $550,000, you’d normally be charged interest on the full amount.
+However, with an offset mortgage, if you have $30,000 in one linked offset account and $5000 in another, these are subtracted from your mortgage total before interest is charged.
+In our example, you’d only be charged interest on $515,000.

-It’s important to note that the balance in your offset accounts do not pay off the principal loan, they simply reduce the interest on it.
-So, you will still need to set aside money to make regular mortgage repayments.
+It’s important to note that balances in any offset accounts do not pay off the principal loan, just reduce the interest payable on it, and you’re still required to make regular mortgage repayments.

 Why get an offset mortgage?